Arvind-Srinivas/BINF6210_Geographic_Speciation/README.md

-# Assignment_5
+# Uncovering the Link Between Geographic Speciation and Evolutionary Relatedness Within the Genus Anas

-Assignment to understand the evolutionary relationships between different duck (Anas) species in terms of geography.
+Aiming to understand the evolutionary relationships between different duck (Anas) species in terms of geography.
 Work was done using R.